bonitasoft/bonita-doc/md/create-or-modify-a-page.md

 After a page, layout, form, fragment is created, you can update it in the **Page editor**.
 Update your page, form or fragment by dragging and dropping widgets from the palette to the whiteboard.
 Edit widget properties in the widget properties panel, create data, and bind it to the widgets.

-In the Entreprise, Performance and Efficiency editions, you can optimize the page or form design for a given device type by configuring [device-specific values for the Width property](widget-properties.md) for widgets.
+In the Enterprise, Performance and Efficiency editions, you can optimize the page or form design for a given device type by configuring [device-specific values for the Width property](widget-properties.md) for widgets.
 Use the a device types bar in the Page editor to choose the target device type.
 ![Device type selection](images/images-6_0/pb-resolution.png)

 Custom widget is a special artifact that we will explain in a later chapter.